-~ Head, Internal Audit Office (IAO) functionally reports to Audit Committee.
-The President oversees the administration matters of IAO.

-School Deans are accountable to the Provost and Vice-President (Academic and Research) and indirectly to the President.
+Head, Internal Audit Office (IAO) functionally reports to Audit Committee, and the President oversees the administration matters of IAO.
+School Deans are accountable to the Vice-President (Academic and Research) and indirectly to the President.
+The Head of Honours Academy is accountable to the Vice-President (Learning and Student Experience) mainly on curriculum development & academic partnerships and the Vice-President (Organisational Development) mainly on experiential learning & administrative support. ^ The Global Affairs Office and Common Core Curriculum Office are to be established.